Unable to Connect Linux FPGA Compile Worker to My Compile Server

 2. Click the LabVIEW FPGA Compile Farm Console button .

-3. Verify that the compile workers you added appear in Workers list.
+3. Verify that the compile workers you added appear in the Workers list.
 You might have to adjust the filters to see the compile worker.

 If following these steps fails to successfully connect the FPGA Compile Worker to the FPGA Compile Server, please contact National Instruments Support for further assistance.